 Setting up a flat lay is quick, cost-effective, and straightforward.
-For someone getting into photography or e-commerce, taking flat lay photos is a great way to go professional without considerable investment.
+For someone getting into photography or e-commerce, taking flat-lay photos is a great way to go professionally without considerable investment.

 There are over 9 million professional and semi-professional photos tagged #flatlay in instagram.
 Its popularity is rising and may even surpass traditional photography styles.